The Raspi-config on the Raspberry Pi can be quite daunting at first as it has quite a few options and settings that you’re able to change.

-Select finish once you’re done with the necessary changes.
-You will be asked if you would like to reboot or remain on command line.
-It is usually best to reboot so that all the changes made can be applied.
+Select finish once you’re ready to proceed with the changes you have made.
+You may be asked if you would like to reboot, it is usually best to reboot so that all the changes made can be applied.

 Note: If you have resized your SD Card then there may be a delay in rebooting.

 If you have any issues regarding the tool, you can head over to their Github page at github.com/asb/raspi-config